BlazeChron/duel-masters-image-tl-scraper/README.md

 Also it doesn't look that good, sorry 🥀

 # Requirements:
-❗❗❗ For now only works on **Windows**

-The file export path in `imageDownloader.py` final line is hard-coded , which will not export correctly for non-Windows machines.

 | Thing    | Reason |
 | -------- | ------- |